 - 150hp / 340Nm

-There were no petrol engines at launch, but VW subsequently introduced three options for those looking to reduce their NOx and particulate emissions:
+There were no petrol engines at launch, but VW subsequently introduced three options for anti-diesel buyers, or those who mostly drive short distances around town:

 - 1.2 TSI with 84hp / 160Nm